Niko-Dex/nikodex2-frontend/README.md

    - `/admin/noik`: the dashboard for the Niko list, where Admins can create, edit, or delete entries.
    - `/admin/blog`: the dashboard for the Nikodex's blogs, where Admins can create, edit, or delete blog entries.

-As you can notice, the Nikodex is split into two "spaces": the user space, where everyone can access, and the admin space, where only user with an Admin account can access.
+As listed above, the Nikodex is split into two "spaces": the user space, where everyone can access, and the admin space, where only user with an Admin account can access.
 Informations on how to create or manage Admin accounts can be found in the README for the `nikodex2-backend`.

 ## Dependecies
 To setup the frontend for Nikodex v2, you will need: